-- A. Probationary Period - 1.
-Except for Campus Police Officers, every permanent employee, whether part-time or full-time, following his or her initial appointment to a permanent position, will serve a probationary period of six (6) months.
+A. Probationary Period

+1. Except for Campus Police Officers, every permanent employee, whether part-time or full-time, following his or herthe employee's initial appointment with the Employer to a permanent position, will serve a probationary period of six (6) months.
 The Employer may extend the probationary period for an individual employee or for all employees in a class as long as the extension does not cause the total period to exceed twelve (12) months.

-Every permanent Campus Police Officer, following his or her initial appointment to a permanent appointment, will serve a probationary period of twelve (12) months following the successful completion of the

-Washington State Criminal Justice Training Commission's basic law enforcement academy, or twelve (12) months if academy training is not required.
+Every permanent Campus Police Officer, following his or hertheir initial appointment to a permanent appointment, will serve a probationary period of twelve (12) months following the successful completion of the Washington State Criminal Justice Training Commission's basic law enforcement academy, or twelve (12) months if academy training is not required.